univention/univention-corporate-server/doc/changelog/index.rst

 * A traceback in :program:`univention-keycloak` was thrown when trying to enable the two factor authentication.
 This has been fixed (:uv:bug:`55519`).

-* A new flag :option:`--umc-uid-mapper` has been added to the commandline tool :command:`univention-keycloak`.
+* A new flag :option:`--umc-uid-mapper` has been added to the command line tool :command:`univention-keycloak`.
-  This makes it easier to create SAML serviceprovider for the UMC (:uv:bug:`55431`).
+  This makes it easier to create SAML service-provider for the UMC (:uv:bug:`55431`).

 * The :program:`univention-keycloak` package has been added.
 This package contains a CLI